Rahila313/netflix-content-dashboard/README.md

 ## Project Overview

-This project presents an interactive **Netflix Content Dashboard** built in **Tableau**, designed to analyze Netflix’s catalog of movies and TV shows.
+This project presents a **Netflix Content Dashboard** built in **Tableau**, designed to analyze Netflix’s catalog of movies and TV shows.

 The dashboard provides a high-level overview of:
 - The total number of Netflix titles